pranaybinju/maps_blog/blogs/2018/js_this.md

 the 'eat' function is separated out but still is able to reference the property on the Dog.

-The property 'eat' does not create a new function from the function 'eat', it is actually referencing it!
+The property 'eat' does not have a copy from the function 'eat', but a direct reference.

 ```javascript
 console.log(eat === Dog.eat) // true